Marcia Stefanick, PhD

 A graduate of Stanford with a BA in Political Science and a MA in Education, she holds a secondary teaching credential.
 TO received her JD from UCLA, where she was on the UCLA Law Review, and is a member of the California Bar.

-Program Associate, Stanford WHSDM Center (Women's Health & Sex Differences in Medicine)
+Administrative Associate, Stanford WHSDM Center (Women's Health & Sex Differences in Medicine)